betalantz/phase-2-practice-challenge-deep-cuts/README.md

 - See a table of all the tracks currently in your library.
 - Fill out and submit the form to add a new track.
 This should add the new track to the table **as well as post the new track to the backend API for persistence**.
 - Filter tracks by typing into the search bar.
-Only tracks that have any field that matches the search term should be shown in the table.
+Only tracks that have a title or artist field that matches the search term should be shown in the table.
 Filtering happens 'live' as the search term is typed into the search bar.

 ### Endpoints for Core Deliverables